Barney's Junction, Washington

 Barney's Junction is a census-designated place in Ferry County, Washington, in the United States.

 Demographics

 In 2010, it had a population of 146.
-44 are male.
-102 are female.
+The tally concluded a gender listing of 44 males and 102 females.

 Geography

-Barney's Junction is located in eastern Ferry County at coordinates 48°37′24″N 118°07′34″W, on the west side of the Columbia River.
+Barney's Junction is located in eastern Ferry County on the west side of the Columbia River.
 U.S. Route 395 crosses the river at the north end of the CDP, leading east 3.5 mi to Kettle Falls in Stevens County.
 To the north US 395 leads 28 mi to the Canadian border at Laurier.
 Washington State Route 20 intersects US 395 at Barney's Junction, and leads generally west 40 mi over Sherman Creek Pass in Colville National Forest to Republic, the Ferry County seat.

 According to the U.S. Census Bureau, the Barney's Junction CDP has a total area of 0.67 sqkm, all of it land.